Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Introduction

-\item In order to further apply the learning-based scheme to modern communication frameworks rather than being limited to hard-output detection, we compute the log-likelihood ratio (LLR), i.e., soft output, which is fed into a channel-decoder.
-Noting that the LLR needs to be defined for an individual binary bit of each user, we separate the index set of all possible symbol vectors into two disjoint subgroups and compare the sum of the likelihood probabilities over the two subgroups. \item Simulation results validate that, in contrast to the conventional learning-based one-bit ML detectors and other channel estimation-based one-bit detectors, the proposed learning-based one-bit detector can achieve comparable performance to the optimal one-bit ML detection that requires perfect CSI and exhibit more reliable detection performance in both uncoded and coded simulations. \end{itemize}
+\item To further apply the proposed learning-based scheme to modern communication frameworks rather than being limited to hard-output detection, we compute the log-likelihood ratio (LLR), i.e., soft output, which is then fed into a channel-decoder.
+Noting that the LLR needs to be defined with respect to an individual binary bit of each user, we separate the index set of all possible symbol vectors into two disjoint subgroups and compare the sum of the likelihood probabilities over the two subgroups. \item Simulation results validate that, in contrast to the conventional learning-based one-bit ML detectors and other channel estimation-based one-bit data detectors, the proposed detectors can achieve comparable performance to the optimal one-bit ML detection that operates with perfect CSI and exhibit more reliable detection performance in both uncoded and coded simulation cases. \end{itemize}

+This paper is organized as follows.
+In Section \ref{sec:system}, we introduce the uplink MIMO signal model and the optimal one-bit ML detection rule.
+Section \ref{sec:ML_learning} provides a counting-based one-bit ML detection strategy that does not require channel estimation.
+In Section \ref{subsec:DL}, we propose the learning-based ML detection, using dithering noise to relax the limitation of the counting-based approach.
+Section \ref{subsec:ADL} explores the adaptation of the dithering noise variance and Section \ref{subsec:SNRestimation} delivers a DNN-based SNR estimation needed for the de-noising stage.
+We extend the proposed ML mechanism to channel-coded communication systems in Section \ref{sec:coded}.
+In Section \ref{sec:simul}, the proposed detection methods are evaluated.
+Section \ref{sec:con} concludes the paper.

 {\it Notation}: $\bf{A}$ is a matrix and $\bf{a}$ is a column vector. $\mathbf{A}^T$ and $\ba^T$ denote the transpose operation of matrix and column vector, respectively.
 We denote $a_{i}$ as the $i$th element of $\bf a$.
 With mean $\mu$ and variance $\sigma^2$, we generate a real Gaussian distribution and a complex Gaussian distribution using $\mathcal{N}(\mu, \sigma^2)$ and $\mathcal{CN}(\mu, \sigma^2)$, respectively. ${\rm {diag}} (\bf a)$ creates a diagonal matrix that has $a_i$'s as its diagonal entries. ${\bf 1}_N$ and ${\bf 0}_N$ are a $N \times 1$ one vector and zero vector, respectively. $\bI_{N}$ denotes the $N\times N$ identify matrix. ${\rm {Re}}\{\bA\}$ and ${\rm {Im}}\{\bA\}$ take the real and imaginary part of $\bA$, respectively. $\bb1{\{A\}}$ denotes the indicator function which outputs 1 if $A$ is true, and 0 otherwise. $\bbP[\cdot]$ and $\bbE[\cdot]$ are the probability and expectation operators, respectively.